rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: Ultimate Questions
+  - banner_title: Trusted Source
-    banner_author: Andrew C. Wicks.
-With Alexander S. Bleiberg and John K. Nolan
+    banner_author: David M. Poole
-    banner_subtitle: A Stakeholder Guide to the Business of Your Life
+    banner_subtitle: How a Virginia Nonprofit Gained Bipartisan Support in an Era of Political Polarization
-    banner_id: "10165"
+    banner_id: "10103"
-    banner_quote: A unique synthesis of philosophy, psychology, management theory, and more.
+    banner_quote: A really good read about a really good deed.
-    banner_attr: Jason Brennan, Georgetown University
+    banner_attr: "Frank B. Atkinson, author of Virginia in the Vanguard and The Lion's Den: A Story of American Renewal"
 related_book:
   - "5744"
   - "5617"